NEUROIMAGING / MAGNETIC RESONANCE

 • if a contrast study is necessary, the patient must provide informed consent after the risks and benefits have been discussed

-→ gadolinium in pregnancy and breastfeeding
+→ Gadolinium in pregnancy and breastfeeding

 Gadolinium contrast agents (GBCAs)